ampproject/amphtml/extensions/amp-wordpress-embed/amp-wordpress-embed.md

 ## Behavior

-This extension creates an iframe and displays the [excerpt](https://make.wordpress.org/core/2015/10/28/new-embeds-feature-in-wordpress-4-4/) of a WordPress post.
+This extension creates an iframe and displays the [excerpt](https://make.wordpress.org/core/2015/10/28/new-embeds-feature-in-wordpress-4-4/) of a WordPress post or page.

 #### Example: Embedding a WordPress post